uber/h3/README.md

 * Windows (Visual Studio)

-You will need to install Visual Studio, including the Visual C++ components.
+You will need to install CMake and Visual Studio, including the Visual C++ compiler.
+For building on Windows, please follow the [Windows build instructions](./docs/build_windows.md).

 #### Compilation